Bettelion-Food-Truck/Build-A-Bettel/README.md

 - Reset button to bring back to blank base
 - Remove randomize from init
 - Linked assets
-  - Certain shoes only work with certain feet
   - Outfits
 - Movable assets
-- Preview image for asset
+- Preview image for asset in cases where it is multi-layer or similar
 - Integrate some accessibility changes from https://github.com/npz-web/a11y-avatar-creator
 - Update generate_colored_images.py to match new file and data structures
 - See if there's a way to batch async for faster response time on multi-layer items or item sets